snissn/back-goes-backwards/outline.md

 ### **Introduction**

 - **Bridging Theory and Practice**
-  - Highlight the importance of applying concepts of unilateral and bilateral yang engagement.
+  - Highlight the importance of applYing concepts of unilateral and bilateral Yang engagement.
 - **Empowering Practitioners**
   - Provide tools and techniques for safe and effective practice.